mlvandijk/TIL/DateTimeAndZones.md

 A [**ZoneId**](https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html) is used to identify the rules used to convert between an [Instant](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html) and a [LocalDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDateTime.html).

-LocalDate	toLocalDate() - Gets the LocalDate part of this date-time. (ie strips the timezone info) LocalDateTime.atOffset(ZoneOffset offset) - Combines this date-time with an offset to create an OffsetDateTime.
+LocalDateTime.atOffset(ZoneOffset offset) - Combines this date-time with an offset to create an OffsetDateTime.